Robertson Scholars Leadership Program Scholarship

 Value and Tenure

 The Program valued at over $66,000 per annum provides full tuition, room and board.
-Robertson Scholars at UNC will receive an additional living stipend (to cover travel, books, etc).
+Robertson Scholars at UNC will receive an additional living stipend.
 In addition, support is provided for three summers of service, research and travel.

 This award is for a four year undergraduate program, provided the Scholar maintains good academic performance and conducts himself/herself in accordance with the expectations of the Program at either Duke and UNC-Chapel Hill.